-rates more than doubled over the 1990s, and immunisation rates and maternal and child health are also improving.
-One reason efforts like the Pakistan Lady Health Workers Programme succeed in bringing health and fertility services closer to women is that they bridge the social gap between women clients and service providers, often by involving educated women from local communities as volunteers or paid workers.
-Local community health workers are more likely to be available and approachable for women service users, as well as better positioned to understand and respond to their needs.
+rates more than doubled over the 1990s, and immunisation rates and maternal and child health are also improving.35 One reason efforts like the Pakistan Lady Health Workers Programme succeed in bringing health and fertility services closer to women is that they bridge the social gap between women clients and service providers, often by involving educated women from local communities as volunteers or paid workers.
+Local community health workers are more likely to be available and approachable for women service users, as well as better positioned to understand and respond to their needs.36 practices, ranging from mandatory HIV testing in antenatal clinics and breaches of confidentiality to outright denial of care.

-Another example of shrinking social distance between providers and clients comes from Enugu State in Nigeria, where HIV/AIDS has taken a heavy toll, with up to 13 per cent of the population in rural areas being seropositive.
-Women, particularly pregnant women, often suffer from discriminatory practices, ranging from mandatory HIV testing in antenatal clinics and breaches of confidentiality to outright denial of care.
 As a result, many pregnant women stay away from health facilities, which has contributed to an increase in mother and child mortality.
 In addition, the lack of adequate medical treatment and health care options has put the burden of looking after sick family members largely on women.38 To address this issue, UNIFEM supported the development of a gender-responsive HIV/AIDS policy for health care facilities in Enugu State, the first of its kind in the country.
 The policy emphasises the need for intensive counseling and information, and underlines the crucial link between home caregivers and health care providers.
 It also addresses discriminatory practices, especially where pregnant women are concerned, and specifically asserts that women and men are equally entitled to receiving anti-retroviral drugs.39